 Service architecture

-The service architecture provides an overview of the key (logical) service components and their dependencies to help better understand the structure and logical as well as technical setup of the application portal services.

 High-Level Service architecture

 According to the reference architecture of Figure 1, DMCC release the web portal services on tsunami wave propagation simulation and the weather simulation.
 DMCC Web Portal Service aims to provide simulation services over the e-Infrastructure.
 Web portal is made by integration of core tools such as COMCOT and WRF, with the e-Infrastructure and providing the Web User Interface.